hello-jason/hellojason.net/src/blog/2016-02-21-deploying-bedrock-sage-wordpress-to-wp-engine.md

 hero_alt: Deploy a Bedrock+Sage WordPress project to the WP Engine hosting platform
 date: 2016-02-21
 tags: blog
-excerpt: Here's how you can develop WordPress sites onto Bedrock and deploy to the WP Engine hosting platform.
+description: Here's how you can develop WordPress sites onto Bedrock and deploy to the WP Engine hosting platform.
 ---

 <div class="alert alert-warning">